-- provided workshops to the ESG Committee representatives, along with our Management Board Banking (MBB) and Supervisory Board (SB) members on human rights and just transition; - participated in Shift's Business Learning Programme, which supports companies seeking to strengthen their human rights due diligence and hosted an internal knowledge session on the UNGPs; - ING in the UK is committed to understanding its history including its shared past after ING acquired Barings Bank in 1995.
-In the spirit of advancing both understanding and education, ING is involved in funding a PhD student from the University of Leeds who is carrying out research in Barings' historic records on the role of institutions in the City of London and particularly Barings Bank in financing slavery in the 18th and the early part of the 19th centuries; - In 2023 ING produced and disseminated internal threat assessments and intelligence briefs on the topic of human trafficking to analysts, investigators and compliance officers, which helps them recognise activity potentially related to such crimes.
-For instance, we produced and issued an intelligence brief on criminally facilitated migrant smuggling into the EU and the associated Financial Economic Crime risks and strategic threat assessments on online child sexual exploitation and its financial footprint and on understanding and identifying different criminal models behind adult sexual exploitation.
-These were spread across a wide audience in the bank, and used for educational and training purposes; - In May 2023 ING became an active participant in the Europol Financial Intelligence Public Private Partnership's (EFIPPP) Trafficking in Human Beings (THB) workstream.
+- Developed an integrated tool (OneESG) to screen our clients on their sustainability performance, including Social factors related to workers and workers in the supply chain, communities and consumers. - Participated in the Business Learning Programme from Shift, a leading center of expertise on the UN Guiding Principles on Business and Human Rights.
+This programme supports companies seeking to strengthen their human rights due diligence and hosted an internal knowledge session on the UNGPs; ING is also part of Shift's Financial Institution Circle, this is a learning platform for leading practitioners in the financial sector to discuss and share human rights challenges and experiences. - ING is an active member of the United Nations Environment Programme Finance Initiative (UNEP FI)'s Social Community of Practice and was involved in the development of the Human Rights tool kit. - ING also contributed to a number of publications on the topic of human rights and just transition and has recently been appointed as a member of the Steering Committee for the Taskforce of Inequality and Social Disclosure (TISFD). - ING in the UK is committed to understanding its history including its shared past after ING acquired Barings Bank in 1995.
+In the spirit of advancing both understanding and education, ING is involved in funding a PhD student from the University of Leeds who is carrying out research in Barings' historic records on the role of institutions in the City of London and particularly Barings Bank in financing slavery in the 18th and the early part of the 19th centuries. - In 2024, ING produced and disseminated internal threat assessments and intelligence briefs on the topic of human trafficking to analysts, investigators and compliance officers, which helps them recognise activity potentially related to such crimes.
+For instance, we produced and issued an intelligence brief on sextortion, a form of online sexual exploitation, and the financial and economic crime threats posed by organised crime groups that engage in this criminal typology for financial motivation.
+This brief was shared across the organisation for training and awareness. - ING continues to be an active participant in the Europol Financial Intelligence Public Private Partnership's (EFIPPP) Trafficking in Human Beings (THB) workstream.
 The THB workstream is supported by the United Nations' Finance Against Slavery and Trafficking (FAST) initiative, which is coordinated by the United Nations University.
-The THB workstream focuses on the collation of financial red-flag indicators, testing, updating and developing indicators and typologies that form the basis for transaction monitoring controls, as well as improving the quality and precision of THB suspicious transaction or activity reports issued by regulated entities; - In June 2023, ING collaborated with the UN FAST Initiative to offer dedicated (online) training sessions on THB for a larger internal audience of KYC and Compliance staff.
+In 2024, ING produced and shared an overview of the trends identified in EFIPP's latest report on combatting human trafficking using financial intelligence.
+This included current and emerging risks and typologies in areas such as adult sexual exploitation, organ trafficking and forced poly-criminality.